Please note that there might currently be restricted access to some unpublished items

 The Transfiguration (katholikon, nave, squinch).
 Further annotation survives at the back of the photograph.

-The Transfiguration, detail - left part, (katholikon, nave, squinch).
+Prophet Jonah (katholikon, nave, dome).
 Further annotation survives at the back of the photograph.

-The Transfiguration, detail - right part, (katholikon, nave, squinch).
+Prophet Zephaniah (katholikon, nave, dome).
 Further annotation survives at the back of the photograph.

 Prophet (King Solomon), (katholikon, nave, dome).
 Further annotation survives at the back of the photograph.